Top 10 Tips You NEED to Implement Right Now to Cut #Sugar From Your Diet

 Remember, regardless of the name, whether it’s honey (although there is some research that indicates honey can help with allergies and work as an antibiotic), brown sugar, raw sugar or maple syrup, all added sugar is essentially just calories without significant nutritional value.
 The one exception may be molasses, which is actually a fair source of potassium, calcium and iron.

 2. Read The Label

-To track down the amount of sugar you’re consuming, read the nutrition label and look for the many different forms of sugar mentioned above.
+To track down the amount of sugar you’re consuming, read the nutrition label and look for its many different forms mentioned above.
 The “sugars” section includes those that are present naturally in the food (such as lactose in milk and fructose in fruit), as well as sugars added to the food during processing.

 3. Are You STILL Blinded By Fat Phobia?

 If you’re too preoccupied with reading the number of fat grams on the food label, you may be missing the fact that many reduced-fat or fat-free products still carry a hefty number of calories.
 Additional sweeteners are often substituted for some of the fat that has been removed from these products.

 Sugar is part of a normal diet, but it should be in foods such as fruits and vegetables.

 1 cup of cauliflower = 2 grams of sugar